objcio/articles/2015-02-09-ios-camera-control.md

 }
 ```

 It's nice to have a sort of visual feedback when the photo is being captured.
-To know know when it starts and when it's finished, we can use KVO with the `isCapturingStillImage` property of the `AVCaptureStillImageOutput`.
+To know when it starts and when it's finished, we can use KVO with the `isCapturingStillImage` property of the `AVCaptureStillImageOutput`.

 #### Bracketed Capture

-A interesting feature also introduced in iOS8 is  "bracketed capture", which means taking several photos in succession with different exposure settings.
+An interesting feature also introduced in iOS8 is  "bracketed capture", which means taking several photos in succession with different exposure settings.
 This can be useful when taking a picture in mixed light, for example by configuring three different exposures with biases at -1, 0, +1, and then merging them with an HDR algorithm.

 Here's how it looks like in code: